wizardjedi/my-spring-learning/README.md

-# Base Twitter cloud hopper application
+# Simple Twitter cloud hopper application

-Added cloud hopper dependencies.

-You have to change pom.xml to set up prefered namespace and project name.
+This application can only connect to local SMPP server and send single SUBMIT_SM with Russian text